Kids Summer Art Classes

 OPEN TO ALL LEVELS OF EXPERIENCE

-Guided by artist Stephanie Schirm, join us for an evening where we raise aglass to Canadian painter and art teacher Anne Savage and together paint a rendition of her "Landscape"
+Guided by artist Stephanie Schirm, join us for an evening where we raise a glass to Canadian painter A.J.
+Casson, youngest and last member included in the Group of Seven, and together paint a rendition of his "Haliburton Cabin."

 Come hang out in our studio for a chance to taste wines and other beverages, as well as some locally sourced goodies on our snack table.
-Enjoy painting your own version of Anne Savage’s “Landscape” with step-by-step instruction by artist Stephanie Schirm.
+Enjoy painting your own version of A.J.
+Cassion’s “Haliburton Cabin” with step-by-step instruction by artist Stephanie Schirm.
 Make and take your own art to display at home.
 This is your best chance to explore your inner artist with your friends and fun!

 Come join us for a fun night of paint, food, and fun!